Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Experiments

-\textbf{Experiments.} We use the \textit{bunny} model from Stanford 3D Repository~\cite{curless1996volumetric} as the point cloud to test on.
-We downsample the \textit{bunny} to $N=\{100,1000\}$ points: $\{\boldsymbol{a}_i\}_{i=1}^N$ (for the measurement-limited and measurement-sufficient cases), and rescale them to fit in a ${1}^3\,m$ cube.
-In each run, we transform $\{\boldsymbol{a}_i\}_{i=1}^N$ with a random rigid transformation: $\boldsymbol{R}_{gt}\in SO(3),\boldsymbol{t}_{gt}\in\mathbb{R}^3$, and add random zero-mean Gaussian noise with $\sigma=0.01$ to obtain $\{\boldsymbol{q}_i\}_{i=1}^N$.
-Afterwards, 10\%--95\% of the points in $\{\boldsymbol{q}_i\}_{i=1}^N$ are replaced by random 3D points to generate outliers.
-We benchmark IMOT and IMOT* against: (i) GNC-TLS and GNC-GM, (ii) ADAPT, (iii) RANSAC, (iv) FGR, (v) GORE~\cite{bustos2017guaranteed}, and (vi) the recent state-of-the-art TriVoC~\cite{sun2022trivoc}.
-Noise bound is uniformly set to $\gamma=5\sigma$.
-We adopt Horn's triad-based method~\cite{horn1987closed} as RANSAC's minimal solver and Arun's SVD~\cite{arun1987least} as the non-minimal solver.
+\textbf{Setup.} We adopt the \textit{bunny} from Stanford 3D Scan Repository~\cite{curless1996volumetric}.
+We first downsample it to $N=1000$ points as the source point cloud: $\{\boldsymbol{p}_i\}_{i=1}^N$ and then resize it to fit in a $1\times 1\times 1m$ cube.
+In each run, we generate a random ground-truth transformation: $\left(\boldsymbol{R}_{gt}\in SO(3),\boldsymbol{t}_{gt}\in\mathbb{R}^3\right)$ to transform $\{\boldsymbol{p}_i\}_{i=1}^N$, and then add random Gaussian noise with standard deviation $\sigma=0.01$ to obtain the target point cloud $\{\boldsymbol{q}_i\}_{i=1}^N$.
+Subsequently, a portion of the points in $\{\boldsymbol{q}_i\}_{i=1}^N$ are replaced with random 3D points near the point cloud surface to generate outliers.
+This setup is illustrated in Fig.~\ref{demo-PCR}.
+In terms of the specialized solvers, we use FGR~\cite{zhou2016fast}, GORE~\cite{bustos2017guaranteed}, TEASER~\cite{yang2020teaser} and TriVoC~\cite{sun2022trivoc}.
+We also include RANSAC~\cite{fischler1981random} and FLO-RANSAC~\cite{lebeda2012fixing} (both with 500 maximum iterations and $p=0.99$ confidence) as 2 state-of-the-art robust estimators for comparison.
+The inlier threshold is set to $\tau=5\sigma$.
+We adopt Horn's method~\cite{horn1987closed} as the minimal solver for RANSAC and FLO-RANSAC, and Arun's SVD approach~\cite{arun1987least} as the non-minimal solver.
+Benchmarking results over 30 Monte Carlo runs are reported in Fig.~\ref{Benchmarking-PCR}.